dougeby/IntuneDocs/intune/users-add.md

 5. Optionally, you can specify the following user properties:
   - **Profile** - Work information including **Job title** and **Department**
   -  **Groups** - Select groups to add for the user
-  - **Directory role** - Give the user administrative permissions for Intune
+  - **Directory role** - Give the user administrative permissions including an Intune service administrator role.

   Select **Create** to add the new user to Intune.
 6. Select **Profile**, and then choose a **Usage location** for the new user.
 Usage location is required before you can assign the new user an Intune license.
 Choose **Save** to continue.